Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Amplifying Tome.png" Align=right width=8% height=8%>

-- 750 Gold
+- 450 Gold
 - Arcane Focus

-**Amplifying**: If you read this book for an hour, you can increase one ability score by one up to a maximum of 20.
-When you do this, the amplifying tome evaporates.
+**Spell Enhancer**: Whenever you deal damage from a spell you may reroll up to three damage dices.

+**Tomes Knowledge**: You can prepare one additional spell each day

 ---